-The global market for Esports was valued at US$5.4 Billion in 2024 and is projected to reach US$15.7 Billion by 2030, growing at a CAGR of 19.5% from 2024 to 2030.
+The global market for Esports was estimated at US$5.4 Billion in 2024 and is projected to reach US$15.7 Billion by 2030, growing at a CAGR of 19.5% from 2024 to 2030.
 This comprehensive report provides an in-depth analysis of market trends, drivers, and forecasts, helping you make informed business decisions.
 The report includes the most recent global tariff developments and how they impact the Esports market.

 The growing mainstream acceptance of esports has been fueled by sponsorship deals, media rights agreements, and the increasing involvement of traditional sports organizations.
 Major brands such as Red Bull, Intel, Nike, and BMW have heavily invested in esports, recognizing its potential to engage younger audiences.
 Meanwhile, traditional sports franchises, including the NBA, NFL, and Formula 1, have launched their own esports leagues, bridging the gap between physical and digital sports.
 Additionally, universities and colleges worldwide have introduced esports programs and scholarships, legitimizing gaming as a career path and driving further growth.
 With global audiences and financial backing expanding, esports is cementing itself as one of the fastest-growing segments of the entertainment industry.